501 STUDENT ATTENDANCE

 Parents of students whose open enrollment requests are approved by the (board or superintendent) are responsible for providing transportation to and from the receiving school district without reimbursement.
 The board will not approve transportation into the sending district.

 An open enrollment request into the school district from parents of a special education student is reviewed on a case-by-case basis.
 The determining factors for approval of such an open enrollment request will be whether the special education program available in the school district is appropriate for the student's needs and whether the enrollment of the special education student will cause the class size to exceed the maximum allowed.
 The area education agency director of special education serving the school district will determine whether the program is appropriate.
 The special education student will remain in the sending district until the final determination is made.
+For children requiring special education the receiving district will complete and provide to the resident district the documentation needed to see Medicaid reimbursement for eligible services.

-OPEN ENROLLMENT TRANSFERS - PROCEDURES AS A RECEIVING DISTRICT The policies of the school district will apply to students attending the school district under open enrollment.
+The policies of the school district will apply to students attending the school district under open enrollment.

 It is the responsibility of the superintendent to develop appropriate office procedures and administrative regulations necessary for open enrollment requests.

 NOTE: This policy reflects Iowa's open enrollment law.
 The board needs to determine whether it will delegate authority to the superintendent to approve timely filed open enrollment requests.
-This option is the first set of options on page one of the policy.
-There are three options available to the board:

-Legal Reference: Iowa Code §§ 139.9; 274.1; 279.11; 282.1, .3, .8, .18; 299.1 (2005).
+Iowa Code §§ 139.9A.8; 274.1; 279.11; 282.1, .3, .8, .18; 299.1.

 281 I.A.C.
 17.

-Cross Reference: 501.6 Student Transfers In
+501.6 Student Transfers In

 501.7 Student Transfers Out or Withdrawals